Asmat906/Assessment-App/README.md

 Cart Screen: Showcases all items added to the cart, with functionality to remove items dynamically.

-In this project , I have used the Provider state management, MVVM design Pattern and give database used for cart.
+In this project , I have used the Provider state management, MVVM design Pattern and hive database used for cart.